melboyce/senor-rosado/README.md

 ### Respond()

 `Respond(reply slack.Reply, c chan slack.Reply)` should populate the supplied
-`slack.Reply` with an appropriate payload and then pushes it onto the supplied channel.
+`slack.Reply` with an appropriate payload and then push it onto the supplied channel.

 ## Utility Functions